Why does this project exist?¶

 Why did you write all of Django from scratch, instead of using other Python libraries?¶

-When Django was originally written a couple of years ago, Adrian and Simon spent quite a bit of time exploring the various Python Web frameworks available.
+When Django was originally written, Adrian and Simon spent quite a bit of time exploring the various Python Web frameworks available.

 In our opinion, none of them were completely up to snuff.